-If you’ve never previously borrowed money, you may think you’ll automatically have a high credit score as you’ve never been in debt.
+If you’ve never previously borrowed money, you may think you’ll automatically have high credit scores as you’ve never been in debt.
 However, your lack of borrowing history means lenders have no way of knowing whether you can be trusted to make your repayments on time.
 Experian Boost recognizes other forms of responsible financial behavior, which can make it easier if you’re seeking to borrow for the first time.
 You don’t need to have an existing credit card to use the service.

 Not surprisingly for a company with Experian’s global reach, the website is sleek, easy-to-understand, and intuitive.
 We were impressed by its simple and accessible language when discussing potentially complex financial terms.

 Its clean graphics allow you to see your credit score immediately and whether or not you’ve qualified for a boost.
 The service also allows you to see, at a glance, which credit bracket you fall into: poor, fair, good, very good, or excellent.

 Like any service related to your credit history, Experian Boost requires you to provide some personal information, so having these details is worthwhile.

 Experian’s support team is available between 6am and 8pm on Mondays to Fridays and between 8am and 5pm over the weekend.
 If you have a dispute regarding your credit file, the first step is to raise the issue via the company’s website or by mail.
 Experian doesn’t respond to specific queries relating to an individual’s credit scores via email.
 If your query is more general, the website has an extensive range of guides and FAQs.

 Experian Boost is a free feature, which means you won’t pay a monthly or annual fee.
 You can, however, purchase additional Experian services If you’d like to receive a more comprehensive picture of your credit history.